asbaden/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- express allows applications to be developed faster
+- express middleware can from third-parties

 - [ ] Describe Middleware?
+    -middleware is a array of functions that get exectued in order into the server code.
+    - three different types of middleware
+        -built in
+        -third-party
+        -custom middleware

 - [ ] Describe a Resource?
+    -resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?
+    -status codes

 - [ ] How can we partition our application into sub-applications?
+- can use express routes

 ## Minimum Viable Product